Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Additional Experiments

 \subsubsection{Learning Rate Rescaling}

 Firstly, we analyse the accuracy of our learning rate selection strategy by executing our algorithm as normal, but setting $\alpha \gets k \alpha$ for each $k$ in $\{2^{-1.0}, 2^{-0.8}, 2^{-0.6}, \cdots, 2^{1.0}\}$.
-This scaling is performed \emph{after} any clipping has taken place.
 In effect, we investigate the potential for systemic bias in our learning rate selection by asking if our results would improve with a constant scaling factor on those learning rates.

 Our results in Figure~\ref{fig:AblationLearningRate} show the $k=2^{1.0}$ case exhibiting large variance due to unstable runs, while the best training losses are obtained for $k$ slightly larger than unity.
 This makes sense given our use of damping: if stability can be achieved without damping for any given update, then the damping will serve only to downsize our proposed update step, so we should expect the best results to be obtained by slightly increasing it again.
 However, test loss appears generally less sensitive to $k$, with the lowest value obtained for $k=1$: this would also be expected under damping, since we would hope the damping would increase generalisation performance.
 In aggregate, these results confirm our approach accurately selects the correct learning rate to use for any given optimisation step.